 One of the questions we frequently receive is: How does accounts payable affect cash flow in the short, medium and long term?

 Financial health is important to any business.
 There are certain aspects that cannot be neglected.
-Accounts Payable is one of them.
+A/P management is one of them.

-If you are not on top of your accounts payable and how it affect cash flow, severe consequences can result.
+If you are not on top of your accounts payable and the impact it has on your finances, severe consequences can result.
 Some of these issues could be:

 Your inventory will suffer when you don’t have the ability to acquire goods you need due to a negative cash flow as a result of outstanding bills.